 \subsection{How do the models handle ambiguous sequences?}

-Results from the previous section indicated that although the Classic and DelFlank/NoMidFlip board representations differ substantially for particular tile locations, states, and layers, intervening on the variant representation can still causally influence the Classic next token predictions approximately as well as intervening on the Classic representation.
-As we indicate in the prior section, it is tempting to interpret this as causal evidence for the existence of a single shared linear board state representation in the model: a so-called ``Platonic'' representation \cite{huh_platonic_2024}.
-But in the mixed game context -- particularly Classic-NoMidFlip -- this result raises a conundrum.
-There are many sequences $s^*$ present in the languages of both games which generate nonequal board states and different valid move sets:
+Although Classic and DelFlank/NoMidFlip board representations differ considerably for particular tiles, states, and layers, intervening on a variant's representation still influences Classic next-token predictions about as well as intervening on the Classic representation.
+In the mixed-game context---particularly Classic-NoMidFlip---this raises a conundrum.
+Many sequences $s^*$ are present in the languages of both games yet generate different board states and valid move sets:

 We call these \textit{ambiguous} sequences.
-For the model to perform well on these sequences, it must predict a weighted combination of next tokens drawing on the board states of \textit{both} games, even though the prior results seem to show that there is effectively a single \textit{causal} board state representation.
-Note that optimal prediction of a next token $x$ for ambiguous sequences under the cross entropy loss is:
+To perform well on them, the model must predict a weighted combination of next tokens drawing on \textit{both} games' board states, even though prior results suggest a single \textit{causal} board state representation.
+Optimal next-token prediction under the cross-entropy loss is:

-In such cases of differing next move sets under $s^*$, how well does the model handle next-token prediction, how does it represent the board state(s), and how does it manage potentially conflicting representations?
-We start by investigating these questions in the Classic-NoMidFlip model, where ambiguity is common.
-We then move to the Classic-DelFlank model, which presents an interesting edge case because of the large difference in the sizes of the two games' languages.
+How, then, does the model represent the board state(s) and manage potentially conflicting representations?